chriscant/mkdistmaps/README.md

 Specify what you want done in a configuration file.
 The config file must be in [JavaScript Object Notation (JSON) format](https://www.w3schools.com/js/js_json.asp).
 The sample config file [sample-config.json](sample-config.json) shows some of the options available.

+### limit

+* If you want to test what the maps look like without generating them all, please the number of species maps that you want to produce, eg 1.
+Zero means all.

 ### outputFolder